ubaid2917/interview-questions/js-array-questions.readme.md

+# JavaScript Questions

+## Array Questions

 ### Question no 1
--  Make a function which take array as argument and reverse the string
+-  Make a function which take array as argument and reverse the array

   ### input
   ```